-(f) Queries to the author
+(e) Oueries to the author

-There may be a list of comments/queries from the Editor on a "Queries to Author" sheet enclosed with your proof or marked out in the edited proof.
+There may be a list of comments/queries from the Editor on a "Queries to Author" sheet enclosed with your proof or marked out in the edited proof in "comment boxes" in the margins.
 The Editor may also ask you to update text or authorities in the footnotes that were unavailable ("in press") at the time you submitted your manuscript but are available now.
 Please answer all of the Editor's queries and return your corrected proof within the specified timeframe.